CMayo64/wt_practicals/README.md

 var result = x + y; - Result would be 25.
 var result = x * y; - Result would be 100.
 var result = x/y; - Result would be 5

+JavaScript Events:
+onchange = When an HTML element has been changed, e.g a form as been updated. onclick = When the user clicks the HTML element. onmouseover = When user moves the mouse over an HTML element. onmouseout = When user moves the mouse away from an HTML element. onkeydown = When usesr pushes keybord key onload = When page or section (body, header etc.) loads. input = Fires any time user types into an input box.